Luca poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to When Luca's parents threaten to send him to the deep with Uncle Ugo, he makes the active choice to run away with Alberto to the human town of Portorosso to pursue their Vespa dream., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The team qualifies for the Portorosso Cup finals.
+The analysis reveals that this crucial beat The team qualifies for the Portorosso Cup finals.
 Luca becomes increasingly enchanted by human education and Giulia's stories of school in Genova, creating a rift with Alberto who feels abandoned.
 False victory as success seems within reach but the friendship fractures., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Luca decides to compete in the race not for the Vespa, but to find Alberto and make amends.
 He synthesizes his desire for belonging with true acceptance of who he is - he will no longer hide or betray his nature., demonstrating the transformation achieved throughout the journey.